Correlated Proxies: A New Definition and Improved Mitigation for Reward Hacking: Defining Reward Hacking

 \section{Defining Reward Hacking}

-Despite the difficulties in formalizing reward hacking, we argue that both of our desiderata for a definition can be met by defining reward hacking with respect to a \emph{base policy}.
+Despite the difficulties in formalizing reward hacking, we argue that both of our desiderata for a definition can be met by defining reward hacking with respect to a \emph{reference policy}.
 This approach enables both a precise definition of proxy rewards and a natural true reward threshold for determining when reward hacking is occurring.

 \smallparagraph{Characterizing proxy rewards} To find a realistic definition of a good proxy reward, consider the process by which system designers create proxies.
 If they are hand-specified, we argue that designers usually imagine a distribution of behavior and design a reward that captures the objective under that distribution.
 For example, we study a traffic control simulator \citep{lopez_microscopic_2018,vinitsky_benchmarks_2018,wu_flow_2022,pan_effects_2022} where a small number of autonomous cars help to regulate traffic among a larger population of human drivers.
 In this case, a designer might choose average vehicle speed as a proxy for traffic flow; this is a reasonable proxy because under the distribution of typical human driving behavior, higher speeds are associated with better traffic conditions.

-We can formalize this intuition by requiring that the proxy and true rewards be \emph{correlated} over states and actions sampled from a \emph{base policy}: \begin{definition}[Correlated proxy reward] An $r$-correlated proxy reward $\proxyreward$ with respect to a base policy $\safepolicy$ is one that has a correlation of $r > 0$ with the true reward for state-action pairs sampled from the base policy:
+We can formalize this intuition by requiring that the proxy and true rewards be \emph{correlated} over states and actions sampled from a \emph{reference policy}: \begin{definition}[Correlated proxy reward] An $r$-correlated proxy reward $\proxyreward$ with respect to a reference policy $\safepolicy$ is one that has a correlation of $r > 0$ with the true reward for state-action pairs sampled from the reference policy: